-- The Philippines recognizes the important work of the different regional programs and bodies to address marine plastic pollution such as the ASEAN, the COBSEA, the PEMSEA, and the CTI-CFF, among others. - Since a comprehensive, integrated and multitiered approach is needed to address marine plastic pollution, it is critical that these various regional programs as well as the national interventions are aligned and build on each other. - Regional governance/coordinating bodies should create synergy among themselves that includes strengthening communication and coordination among programs, rationalizing plans to avoid duplications and address gaps, consolidation information and minimizing redundant reporting, - Regional efforts, however, are not enough.
+- The Philippines recognizes the important work of the different regional programs and bodies to address marine plastic pollution such as the ASEAN, the COBSEA, the PEMSEA, and the CTI-CFF, among others. - Since a comprehensive, integrated and multi-tiered approach is needed to address marine plastic pollution, it is critical that these various regional programs as well as the national interventions are aligned and should build on each other. - Regional governance/coordinating bodies should create synergy among themselves that includes strengthening communication and coordination among programs, rationalizing plans to avoid duplication and address gaps, to consolidate information and to minimize redundant/double reporting, - Regional efforts, however, are not enough.
 An overarching global framework must eventually guide these regional as well as national interventions to address marine litter and microplastics.